 Let me select the Order Quantity column as the values column, and Sum as the aggregate function

-Now you can see the Pivot table.
+Now you can see the Pivot table in Power BI.
 Remember, having more than one unchanged static column will not make any difference in creating a pivot table.

 Next, hit Close & Apply option under the Home tab to apply these changes.